IanArko/ianarko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on finishing my Electrical Engineering degree at Stanford Univerity (Class of 2021)
-- 🤔 I’m looking for help with backend/infrastructure with a finTech Startup
 - 🌱 I’m currently learning Solidity for ETH contract development
 - 📫 How to reach me: ianrichardarko@gmail.com
 - 😄 Pronouns: He/Him/His